franciscoxavier04/pm-BIM/docs/enterprise-guide/README.md

 Welcome to the OpenProject **Enterprise guide**.

 > [!IMPORTANT]
-> **Changes in our Enterprise plans with OpenProject 16.0.0**: Starting with 16.0 (scheduled for 2025-05-21), we will be introducing new Enterprise plans that include Enterprise add-ons.
+> **Changes in our Enterprise plans with OpenProject 16.0.0**: Starting with 16.0 (scheduled for 2025-05-21), we will be introducing new Enterprise plans that include changes to our Enterprise add-ons.
 There are certain add-ons that will only be available on higher plans.
-> Customers who have already booked an Enterprise plan or will book before the release will not be affected by the changes.
-You will NOT lose any features with the update.
+> Customers who have booked an Enterprise plan before May 21, 2025, will not be affected by the changes.
+You will **not** lose any features with the update.

 The OpenProject Enterprise editions (both cloud and on-premises) include all OpenProject Community features plus, based on the selected Enterprise plan, additional Enterprise add-ons](https://www.openproject.org/enterprise-edition/#enterprise-add-ons), as well as professional [support](https://www.openproject.org/pricing/#support).